 To make things easier for you, we’ve added a very simple and healthy whole wheat bread recipe at the end of the article!
 Being prepared and having delicious food at home is the easiest way to set yourself up for success.

 Do you enjoy eating bread?
-Is it easy for you to buy or do you prefer baking it yourself?
+What are your favorite toppings and have you ever tried baking it yourself?
 Let us know in the comments below.